graffzon/when-did-fairytales-change/index.md

 Every girl in her childhood dreams about a giant doll.
 Sometimes miracles can happen!
 Dreams come true and extraordinary things happen!
 But we are not happy for long — very soon we need another toy, more expensive, and more inaccessible.
 But maybe we already have everything that we need for happiness?
 And maybe to be happy, we just need to keep treasures that we already have?

-Can be purchased printed and sent to you by post.
-Please talk to us for the details.

 ### Deborah Root

 Instagram: [@deborahrootpec](https://www.instagram.com/deborahrootpec/)